‘Crack open the cheer’: Budweiser unveils its 2021 holiday cans - NewsBreak

 ST. LOUIS ( KTVI ) — Anheuser Busch has unveiled its limited-edition holiday Budweiser cans, and they feature the winner of the company’s Pupweiser contest.

 Wilson, a Saint Bernard from Ohio, won the nationwide search to be featured on Budweiser’s holiday cans.
-The cans also feature the Budweiser Clydesdales and a dalmatian.
+The cans also feature the Budweiser Clydesdales and a Dalmatian.‘Megaspider’ that can bite through human fingernail found in park

 Budweiser is already looking for next year’s winner.
 Enter your dog by sending in a picture of your furry friend to the company’s Facebook or Instagram page.
 You can also tweet the picture to them by using #PupweiserContest.